alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 model.eval()
 ```

-Now that we have our trained model, we need to properly load the model, which we can do by referencing checkpoints from our experiment.
+Now that you have a trained model, to properly load the model, reference checkpoints from the experiment.

 ## Step 2.2: Define a function to preprocess your data